myles-parfeniuk/wsen_hids_breakout/README.md

 The shipping was also insanely quick; I live overseas from China, despite that, with standard shipping the boards were at my place within 2 weeks of uploading the gerbers.
 Their website also had an easy to follow [guide](https://www.pcbway.com/blog/help_center/Generate_Gerber_file_from_Kicad.html) on the settings they require for generated gerbers, this made ordering a breeze.
 Their [capabilities page](https://www.pcbway.com/capabilities.html) was also easy to follow for setting the constraints within KiCad.

 Overall, I was very satisfied with the result, I'll definitely be using them for any future projects.

+**NOTE:**

+The renders look different from the photos below, as these were for revision 1.0.
+The renders and KiCad files are for the newest revision, 1.1.